NanaADuah/CMPG323_Project_2-33705119/README.md

 This API is designed to manage various aspects of the EcoPower Logistics company, including customers, products, orders, and order details.
 It follows a CRUD (Create, Read, Update, Delete) approach and is built using C# and Entity Framework.
 This project involves creating of a .NET Core Web API using Visual Studio which will be accompanied by Azure SQL Server and hosted on the cloud using Azure's API Management service.

 # Authentication
 Authentication is required to access the API endpoints.
-Each request must include an API key in the headers for validation.
+I've integrated JWT (JSON Web Tokens) authentication to ensure secure access to my endpoints.

 ```
 AUTHENTICATION THINGS